Joseph7e/Island-Finder-Scripts/README.md

 island_finder.py - parses the BLAST and performs quality control arrange_nodes.py - deals with things like recombination, and broken contigs.
 This script produces final island sequences and report file.

-parse_island_blast.py -  a seperate script used to run BLAST and construct a xls table with precense/absence info about the pathogenetic islands.
+parse_island_blast.py -  a seperate script used to run BLAST and construct an xls table with precense/absence info about the pathogenetic islands.